jerryli27/evolving-agents-hack-2025/writers/feedback_prompts/strategic_iteration_protocol_claude.md

 - Consider variations on this successful pattern (different setting, similar conflict structure)
 - Balance repetition with innovation—audiences want "the same but different"

-#### Scenario 2: High Engagement + Low Conversion (Sold <30%, Score >0.6)
+#### Scenario 2: High Quality + Weak Reader Response (Score >0.6, Weak qualitative feedback)
-**What it means**: People find your story interesting but not compelling enough to invest money.
+**What it means**: The execution is solid but readers aren't connecting deeply.
 Often indicates the concept feels familiar, safe, or lacks a unique hook.

 **What to do**:
 - Add a distinctive twist or unexpected element